CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

 - Downpayment: 25% of purchase price for first property.
 The first 5% must be cash.
 The next 20% can come from CPF OA.

-- Monthly instalments: deductible from OA, or paid in cash — you choose at loan acceptance.
+- Monthly instalments: deductible from OA, or paid in cash.
+You choose at loan acceptance.

 - BSD: payable from OA.